tdg2-org/scripts/README.md

 -skipBD     : skip generating BD if already done and no changes made.

+-noBD       : non-BD build. required if there is no BD/IPI in the design.
+RTL flow PL fabric
+              only design

 -skipSYN    : skip synthesis of full design (static if DFX proj), generally for debug, or if
               only need to run implementation with previous synth DCP.